Iran says Israel remotely killed military nuclear scientist

 Ali Shamkhani, the secretary of the country’s Supreme National Security Council, made the comment at the funeral for Mohsen Fakhrizadeh, where Iran’s defense minister separately vowed to continue the man’s work “with more speed and more power.”

-Israel, long suspected of killing Iranian nuclear scientists over the last decade, has declined to comment on the attack.
+Israel, long suspected of killing Iranian nuclear scientists during the last decade, has repeatedly declined to comment on the attack.

-Shamkhani's remarks drastically change the story of Fakhrizadeh's killing Friday.
-Authorities initially said a truck exploded and then gunmen opened fire on the scientist, killing him.
+Shamkhani’s remarks drastically change the story of Fakhrizadeh’s killing, which happened Friday.
+Authorities initially said a truck exploded and then gunmen opened fire on the scientist, killing him and a bodyguard.
+State TV even interviewed a man the night of the attack who described seeing gunmen open fire.

-State TV’s English-language Press TV earlier reported a weapon recovered from the scene of the attack bore “the logo and specifications of the Israeli military industry.”
+State TV’s English-language broadcaster Press TV reported earlier Monday that a weapon recovered from the scene of the attack bore “the logo and specifications of the Israeli military industry.”
 State TV’s Arabic-language channel, Al-Alam, claimed the weapons used were “controlled by satellite,” a claim also made Sunday by the semiofficial Fars news agency.

 “Unfortunately, the operation was a very complicated operation and was carried out by using electronic devices,” Shamkhani told state TV.
 “No individual was present at the site.”

+“Could you set up a weapon with a camera which then has a feed that uses an open satellite communications line back to the controller?”
+Binnie said.
+“I can’t see why that’s not possible.”

+It also raised the question whether the truck that exploded during the attack detonated afterward to try to destroy a satellite-controlled machine gun that was hidden inside the vehicle.
+Iranian officials did not immediately acknowledge that.
+It also would require someone on the ground to set up the weapon.

 Shamkhani also blamed the Iranian exile group Mujahedeen-e-Khalq as well for “having a role in this,” without elaborating.
-The MEK did not immediately respond to a request for comment.
+The MEK, as the exile group is known, has been suspected of assisting Israeli operations in Iran in the past.
+The group did not immediately respond to a request for comment.

 Monday’s service for Fakhrizadeh took place at an outdoor portion of Iran’s Defense Ministry in Tehran, with officials including Revolutionary Guard chief Gen. Hossein Salami, the Guard’s Quds Force leader Gen. Esmail Ghaani, civilian nuclear program chief Ali Akbar Sahei and Intelligence Minister Mamoud Alavi.
 They sat apart from each other and wore masks due to the coronavirus pandemic as reciters melodically read portions of the Quran and religious texts.